mdfleming3/mdfleming3.github.io/_drafts/dictation-the-simple-solution-for-your-weak-brand-voice.md

 1. Describe the brand in three words (i.e. Passionate, Quirky, and Authentic)
 2. Create a brand voice chart (see below)
-3. Have writers understand and put the voice into action
+3. Have writers put the voice into action using this chart
 4. Revisit the chart as company's voice changes over time

 ![brand-voice-chart]({{ site.baseurl }}/assets/brand-voice-chart.jpg)

 _Image courtesy of Content Marketing Institute_

-## The Problem With This Approach
+## The Problem of Saying vs. Doing

-While approach
+While the approach below can get your marketing materials and website in order, it rarely

+## What Is Dictation

+How Dictation Can Help You Overcome the Saying vs. Doing Problem

-How Dictation
+How To Use Dictation in Word and Google Docs

+Further Reading: